trans-travel/trans-travel/notes/tsa.md

 In the USA, you should generally not have problems with a gender expression that does not match your ID.
 Note this does not apply at international destinations.

+This may change due to the executive order.

 ## Pre-Check